TranNamCHY/UART-BARE-METAL-Driver/README.md

-# This Driver just to learn how to configure for uart module on Beaglebone black and should not be consider to used in real project
+# This Driver just to learn how to configure for uart module on Beaglebone Black and should not be considered to use in real project